April 16, 2012

 deb http://www.backports.org/debian/ squeeze-backports main contrib non-free

-Defines the backports repository, as a rule remember to run update (see next step) after changing sources.list to get the latest indexes from predefined repository and update local cache.
+Defines the backports repository.
+As a rule, remember to run update (see next step) after changing the sources.list to get the latest indexes from the predefined repository and update the local cache.

-- Lets Update to make APT aware of the latest packages and its sources
+1. Let’s update to make APT aware of the latest packages and their sources

 $ apt-get update